Galapagos Multisport Tour

 After breakfast at your hotel, enjoy a scenic drive to El Garrapatero, with the opportunity to visit a coffee farm in Bellavista that also produces sugar the old-fashioned way.
 Learn how sugar cane juice is extracted before being transformed into “Galapagos Moonshine”.

 Then continue to the beautiful beach of El Garrapatero where you can relax on the sands, take a dip or go kayaking to explore the nearby mangroves.
-In the evening, you’ll be treated to a delicious dinner featuring traditional ingredients with a local angler as you experience authentic Galapagos hospitality.
+In the evening, we return to the Hotel for a delicious local dinner.

 Return to Mainland Ecuador